Web Engineering

 Marketing sites tend to decay in predictable ways.
 An app description changes in one place but not another.
 A screenshot set gets updated on one page while an older thumbnail survives somewhere else.
 A store link works in the hero but is broken in the footer or support copy.

-For XAppNova, we chose a simpler starting point: app and category data live in JSON inside the repo, and the website reads from that structured content layer directly.
+For XAppNova, we chose a simpler starting point than a headless CMS: all app and category data lives in typed JSON files inside the repository, and the website reads from that structured layer at build time.
 The goal was to remove unnecessary editing surfaces, not add another admin system before it was needed.

 Validation is the real guardrail

 The important part is not just that the content is typed.
 It is that changes can be checked against a publishing contract before they go live.
-Required fields, URL patterns, platform values, and other structural assumptions get verified automatically.
+Required fields, URL format requirements, image dimension ranges, platform values, and other structural assumptions get verified automatically by a validation script that runs before deployment.

 Less maintenance through better structure

 A maintenance-friendly website is not one with more tooling.
-It is one where adding a new product or updating an existing one follows an obvious path and does not require manual cleanup everywhere else.
+It is one where adding a new product or updating an existing one follows an obvious path and does not require manual cleanup in multiple places.